ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 #
 ```

 I have a root shell!
-At this point, I reused `/tmp/shell2.sh` to upgrade my root shell into an interactive one.
+At this point, I reused the other script from earlier to upgrade my root shell into an interactive one.

 ## Getting the Flag